iaketepe/iaketepe/docs/UI-UX/trade-offs-issues-and-changes.md

 ## Handling Site Reliability
 ### Adding Spam Protection
 Since I was adding a contact form, I needed to deal with the possibility of spam.
 To combat this, I wanted to implement bot detection software.
-At first, when it came to trying to implement this, I believed that I should do this through Google Captcha as that was the only technology that I knew could work in this context.
+At first, when it came to implementing this, I believed that I needed Google Captcha as that was the only technology that I knew could work for this.
 However after doing some research, I realized that there may or may not be GDPR compliance issues with Google Captcha as well as Google Fonts.
-Even though GDPR compliance specifically for the EU, since all nations are connected, trying to look for alternatives that work in line overseas will align well overall.
-This brings me to the other option, Cloudflare Turnstile.
+Even though GDPR compliance is specifically for the EU, since all nations are connected, trying to look for alternatives that work in line overseas should align well overall.
+This brings me my new option, Cloudflare Turnstile.

 #### [Google Captcha](https://cloud.google.com/security/products/recaptcha?hl=en)
 ##### Pros